S. Iswaran

-He had previously served as Minister in the Prime Minister's Office between 2011 and 2015, Minister for Trade and Industry (Industry) between 2015 and 2018, and Minister for Communications and Information between 2018 and 2021.

-Prior to entering politics, Iswaran worked in various organisations in both the public and private sectors, including Temasek Holdings and the Ministry of Trade and Industry.

-He made his political debut in the 1997 general election as part of a four-member PAP team contesting in West Coast GRC and won 70.14% of the vote.
-He also held directorships in various organisations throughout his political career.

-Education
+In 2023, Iswaran was arrested by the Corrupt Practices Investigation Bureau (CPIB) in connection with a case that was not publicly disclosed at the time, and was instructed to take a leave of absence by Prime Minister Lee Hsien Loong.
+His transport portfolio was succeeded by Chee Hong Tat, initially in an acting position.
+In January 2024, Iswaran resigned as Minister for Transport as well as from his positions as an MP and member of the PAP, two days before pleading not guilty to 27 counts of corruption and obstruction of justice relating to his dealings with Malaysian billionaire Ong Beng Seng.

+In September 2024, Iswaran pleaded guilty to four counts under Section 165 of the Penal Code, relating to "obtaining gratification as a public servant" and one count of obstruction of justice under Section 204A(a).
+He voluntarily returned more than S$384,000 in bribes and was sentenced to 12 months' imprisonment.
+He completed his sentence in June 2025 and has since kept a low profile.
+Iswaran was the first Singaporean minister in half a century to be imprisoned since Wee Toon Boon in 1975.

+Early life and education

-Iswaran attended Saint Andrew's School and National Junior College before graduating from the University of Adelaide with first class honours, where he read economics.
+Iswaran was born on 14 June 1962 in Chennai, India, and later moved to Singapore as a child.
+Iswaran attended Saint Andrew's School and National Junior College before graduating from the University of Adelaide with first class honours, where he read economics, which was provided for by a Colombo Plan scholarship.
 He also holds a Master of Public Administration from Harvard University.

 Career

-Before entering politics, Iswaran was Senior Vice President and Managing Director of Temasek Holdings (2003–2006), Director for International Trade at the Ministry of Trade and Industry, Chief Executive Officer of the Singapore Indian Development Association, and Director of Strategic Development at Singapore Technologies (1996–1998).
+Prior to entering politics, Iswaran was Senior Vice President and Managing Director at Temasek Holdings (2003–2006), Director for International Trade at the Ministry of Trade and Industry (MTI), Chief Executive Officer of the Singapore Indian Development Association (SINDA), and Director of Strategic Development at Singapore Technologies (1996–1998).

 Throughout his political career, Iswaran concurrently held directorships in several organisations, including Quintiles Transnational, Sunningdale Tech, Shin Corporation, SciGen, PSA International, Sembcorp Industries, and Hyflux.